Soil Contaminant Testing

 A standard soil mineral analysis measures the minerals of interest for optimum crop nutrition and soil health.
 Most of the contaminants of concern are not included in a standard test and a separate test or tests must be requested.

-The guidelines for 'safe' levels of contaminants are provided by the laboratory, so there is no requirement for a soil analyst, such as myself, to interpret the raw laboratory data.
+The guidelines for 'safe' levels of contaminants are provided by the laboratory, so there is no requirement for a soil analyst, such as Ian, to interpret the raw laboratory data.

 "If you're concerned about your soil being contaminated, I encourage you to buy yourself peace of mind & get it tested."